The Anu

 “They say they are wise but they are fools; instead of worshipping the immortal God, they worship images made to look like mortal men or birds or animals or reptiles…Because those people refuse to keep in mind the true knowledge about God, he has given them over to corrupted minds and that they do the things they should not do.”
 Romans 1: 18-28 excerpted.

-The original Egyptians did not worship the [neteru] attributes of the One Creator God as their iconography, if correctly read will prove, but those who had not the knowledge did worship the creations rather than the creator.
-Israel was one that’s why they went into captivity to the Assyrians.
+The original Egyptians did not worship the [neteru] attributes of the One Creator God if correctly read will prove, but those who had not the knowledge, did worship the creations rather than the Creator, but that happens in all religions and religious interpretation1000 years after the fact.
+Israel was one who did not fully understand and were not taught the truth, that’s why they went into captivity to the Assyrians.
 [See my essays on Moses from information on Iconography].

 There is also a Biblical account of Anu or On as mentioned in Genesis.
-This centers around Joseph, the son of Jacob [Israel] and his sojourn as Vizier in Egypt.
-Joseph married AnuSet [Aseneth] or OnSet the daughter of Potirfera high Priest of On or Anu.
-An excerpt from the Catholic Encyclopedia:
+This centers around Joseph, the son of Jacob [Israel] and his sojourn as Vizier or Prime Minister in Egypt.
+Joseph married AnuSet [Aseneth] or OnSet the daughter of Potirfera, high Priest of On or Anu.
+An excerpt from the Catholic Encyclopedia states:

-To become a Vizier or third ruler of Egypt under Pharaoh you had to go through the mystery school.
+To become a Vizier or third ruler of Egypt under Pharaoh, Joseph had to go through the mystery school.
 Yes, you did!
-The Vizier also wore the leopard or cheetah skin as a sign of authority, as did the Sem-Priests of Egypt.
+AND the Vizier also wore the leopard or cheetah skin as a sign of authority, as did the Sem-Priests of Egypt.

 Let us look as this example:

-Lets say the Creator wanted to put you in the position as the Surgeon General of the United States, could you become that if you did not attend and complete medical School?
-Could he supernaturally give you the power to become Surgeon General – Well yes, but that’s not how thing work usually.
+Lets say the Creator wanted to put you in the position of authority as the Surgeon General of the United States.
+Could you take that position if you did not attend and complete medical school?
+Nope.
+Could He/She/It supernaturally give you the power to become Surgeon General?
+Well yes, but that’s not how things work usually.
 Why?
-They’d need to see you natural education and history.
-Even if the Lord equipped you with supernatural knowledge you would still have to ‘Go to School!’
+The President and his advisors would need to see your real natural education, employment, if you'd published any medical papers, and all your history.
+Even if the Lord equipped you with supernatural medical knowledge you would still have to ‘Go to School!’

-It was the same thing with Joseph and Moses, they had talent but they also had to matriculate thorough the Egyptian educational system and become a PRIEST!
+It was the same thing with biblical Joseph and Moses.
+They had talent, but they also had to matriculate thorough the Egyptian educational system and become a specialized PRIEST!

-What does Zion mean in referencing if with the Greek named Heliopolis or Anu?
+What does Zion mean in referencing it with the Greek named Heliopolis or Anu?

 “Sometimes given as either the son or consort of Isis .
 He generally held a flail in his raised right hand and wore a crown surmounted by two tall plumes.
 The "White Bull" appears to have been sacred to him.
 His most important sanctuaries were at Koptos (Qift) and Akhmim (Panoplis).
 Min was also worshipped as a god [neter]of desert roads and of travelers.
 In addition to his role in coronation rites, Min was honoured in harvest festivals during which offerings of lettuce and sheaves of wheat.[1][2]